Tubelord’s release Our First American Friends

 One slight criticism that I have is with the placement of tracks.
 The first half of the album flies past while the second half comes across as more contemplative in tone.
 While this in itself is a nice idea the effect is that the album does lose a little momentum on first listen.
 However, as the songs become more familiar this undoubtedly becomes less and less of a negative feature.

-While ‘Our New American Friends’ may not quite make enough of a late surge to claim my highly coveted ‘album of the year’ gong it wins ‘top debut album of 2009’, hands down.
+While ‘Our New American Frie’ may not quite make enough of a late surge to claim my highly coveted ‘Album of the Year’ gong it wins ‘Top Debut Album of 2009’, hands down.

 doublecougar